goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll serve as Professor Claude to help you understand machine learning research papers, focusing on building mathematical intuition while following your guidance for the discussion.

-## Brief Summary of Mistral 7B

 This paper introduces Mistral 7B, a 7-billion-parameter language model that achieves impressive efficiency and performance.
 The authors demonstrate that Mistral 7B outperforms larger models like Llama 2 (13B) across all benchmarks tested, and even surpasses Llama 1 (34B) in reasoning, mathematics, and code generation domains.